mamerlan/colcon.readthedocs.org/user/installation.rst

 Installing custom branches from source
 --------------------------------------

-To try a patch proposed in a pull request you can install the sources of that specific branch by appending the branch name to the URL:
+To try a patch proposed in a pull request, you can install the sources of that specific branch by appending the branch name to the URL:

 .. code-block:: bash